Fiction

 During the pandemic, Sharbelle discovered a shoe box tied in a faded red satin ribbon stuffed with a few of her parents’ letters to each other.
 The paper was frail, the handwriting faded, but the box had survived seventy years, shifting times and places, harsh Goan monsoons and a termite infestation.
 Reading them, Sharbelle learned about her parents lives before they had even met each other.
 She says in the Prologue, “of the hundreds of letters Mum Marge wrote over the span of six years, only fifty or so survived the termites’ assault.
 Of Dad Rodrigos’ only three.”

 The views expressed by contributors do not necessarily reflect those of the Joao Roque Literary Journal.
 They are here in the spirit of free speech to evoke discussion.
 Free speech is the pillar of a free society.
-You can write to lescarvalhos@yahoo.com if you wish to lodge a complaint.
+You can write to lescarvalhos@yahoo.com if you wish to lodge a complain.